JetBrains/Qodana/topics/pricing.md

 The total license cost is based on the number of contributors.
 A contributor is a person who commits to any number of Qodana Cloud projects within the same organization and under a single license.
-During the [onboarding](cloud-onboarding.md) stage, Qodana Cloud obtains the list of all unique committers from all branches of a Git repository, which then becomes the list of contributors.
+During the [onboarding](cloud-onboarding.md) stage, Qodana Cloud requests your repository URL to calculate contributors.
 The minimal number of contributors used for licensing is 3.

 The number of contributors is calculated every 90 days.
 For example, if you buy a license for 10 contributors, but during the first 90 days this number rises to 20, then, in the following 90-day period, the license costs will be